-The Company hereby requests to exercise the Equity Options under the Exclusive E by the Company shall accept % of the equity interests which you hold in the Do the Subject Equity to the Company/[name of company/individual] appointed by the mestic Company(the "Subject Equity").
-Please transfer immediately all
+The Company hereby requests to exercise the Equity Options under the Exclusive Equity Option Agreement and it/[name of company/individual] appointed by the Company shall accept % of the equity interests which you hold in the Domestic Company(the "Subject Equity").
+Please transfer immediately all the Subject Equity to the Company/[name of company/individual] appointed by the Company in accordance with the Exclusive Equity Option Agreement.

 Sincerely Yours,

-Qieyiyou (Beijing) Information Technology Co., Ltd.

-(seal)

 Authorized Representative:

-Date:

-18